Lcrypto/SegNets-3D/README.md

- convert it in place in folders.
+ convert it and  place in folders.